 Breast cancer has a

-Asian/Pacific Islander women have the lowest breast cancer incidence and death rates of all races.
-Despite Black women having lower rates of breast cancer incidence than White women, mortality from breast cancer is 41% higher among Black women.
-Breast cancer is the leading cause of death among Hispanic women.
-Hispanic women are less likely to catch their breast cancer early compared to non-Hispanic White women.
+Hispanic/Latina and Asian/Pacific Islander women have the lowest breast cancer incidence and death rates of all races.
+Despite Black women having lower rates of breast cancer incidence than White women, mortality from breast cancer is 40% higher among Black women.
+Breast cancer is the leading cause of death among Black and Hispanic women.
 LGBTQIA+ women are also at greater risk of breast cancer.

 *Note: All statistics are based on the U.S. population.